complexity-core/complexity-core.github.io/content/english/resources/_index.md

 - [NetSciNL](https://www.netsci.nl/) is an official chapter of the International Network Science Society (NetSci).
 They organize two annual meetings around the country.

 {{< /accordion >}}

+Have a resource you'd like added to this page?
+Please contact us on our <u>[discord server](https://discord.gg/w3gppwZMyb)</u> and we'll add it.